jknightlab/mirna_pipeline/Workflow_simplified.md

 the core: *One sample, AS3-TH17, failed the library prep and could not be included.*)

-The miRNA were run on a HiSeq2500 Rapid mode.
+The miRNA samples were run on a HiSeq2500 Rapid mode.
 With *Rapid mode* the libraries are run on a single sequencing flowcell that has two lanes, so two sequencing files will be produced for one sample (message from the core: